-The best things to do in St Lucia
+The best things to do in Saint Lucia

-The best things to do in St Lucia
+The best things to do in Saint Lucia

-The best things to do in St Lucia
+The best things to do in Saint Lucia

-As one of the most picturesque and iconic islands in the Caribbean, St Lucia attracts thousands of tourists each year.
+As one of the most picturesque and iconic islands in the Caribbean, Saint Lucia attracts thousands of tourists each year.
 Beach-lovers, honeymooners, as well as adventure and nature enthusiasts can enjoy all that the island has to offer.
-This short guide outlines the best things to do whilst staying in St Lucia, from unwinding on a tropical beach to diving amongst pristine coral; indulging in the colourful flavours of Caribbean cuisine to hiking through lush jungle; and more .
+This short guide outlines the best things to do in Saint Lucia, from unwinding on a tropical beach to diving amongst pristine coral; indulging in the colourful flavours of Caribbean cuisine to hiking through lush jungle; and more .

-You may also be interested in our other guides: ‘The best places to eat in St Lucia‘ and ‘The best walking and hiking trails in St Lucia.
+You may also be interested in our other guides: ‘The best places to eat in Saint Lucia‘ and ‘The best walking and hiking trails in Saint Lucia.

 Palm-fringed, sandy beaches; calm, turquoise sea – there’s no better place to switch off and relax than here.
 There are plenty of beaches to choose from.
 Some are public, some are owned by resorts but allow guests, and others (Sugar Beach) are private.
-Our favourites are:
+These are three of the best

 • Anse Cochon